zchee/golang-wiki/ErrorValueFAQ.md

 ## I maintain a package that exports an error-checking predicate function.
 How should I adapt to the new features?

 Your package has a function or method `IsX(error) bool` that reports whether an error has some property.
+A natural thought would be to modify `IsX` to unwrap the error it is passed, checking the property for each error in the chain of wrapped errors.
+We advise against doing this: the change in behavior could break your users.

 Your situation is like that of the standard `os` package, which has several such functions.
 We recommend the approach we took there.
-The `os` package has several predicates, but we treated them all the same.
+The `os` package has several predicates, but we treated most of them the same.
 For concreteness, we'll look at `os.IsExist`.

-A natural thought would be to modify the predicate to unwrap the error it is passed, checking the property for each error in the chain of wrapped errors.
-We decided not to do this.
-A change in the behavior of `os.IsExist` for Go 1.13 would make it incompatible with earlier Go versions.
-You should likewise consider that a change to `IsX` could break your users.

-Instead, we made `errors.Is(err, os.ErrExist)` behave like `os.IsExist`, except that `Is` unwraps.
-(We did this by having some internal error types implement an `Is` method, as described in the documentation for [`errors.Is`](https://tip.golang.org/pkg/errors/#Is).)
-Using `errors.Is` will always work correctly, because it only will exist in Go versions 1.13 and higher.
+Instead of changing `os.IsExist`, we made `errors.Is(err, os.ErrExist)` behave like it, except that `Is` unwraps.
+(We did this by having `syscall.Errno` implement an `Is` method, as described in the documentation for [`errors.Is`](https://golang.org/pkg/errors/#Is).)
+Using `errors.Is` will always work correctly, because it will exist only in Go versions 1.13 and higher.
 For older versions of Go, you should recursively unwrap the error yourself, calling `os.IsExist` on each underlying error.

 This technique only works if you have control of the errors being wrapped, so you can add `Is` methods to them.
 In that case, we recommend:
-- Don't change your `IsX(error) bool` function.
+- Don't change your `IsX(error) bool` function; do change its documentation to clarify that it does not unwrap.
 - If you don't already have one, add a global variable whose type implements `error` that represents the condition that your function tests:
   ```